tomkoelman/nice_duration/README.md

 # nice_duration

 A Python library for formatting durations in a human-readable way.
 Convert `timedelta` objects or numeric time values into readable strings like `3h20m` or `2w5d`.
+This module features optional micro-second precision, configurable separators and flexible handling of zero-values.

 ## Quick Start